Contributed by Angela Matthews

 Helpful Hints

-A little brown on the edges because I was trying
+Finished Welsh Pasties A little brown on the edges because I was trying to shovel snow and bake at the same time. |

 Start your pie crust and use the time you chill the crust to prepare the vegetable and meat mixture.
 You cannot chill the dough too much.